 After the adding of the IP cameras, the basic information of the camera lists in the page, you can configure the basic setting of the IP cameras.

-1. Click the 🔟 icon to edit the parameters; you can edit the IP address, protocol and other parameters.
+1. Click the icon to edit the parameters; you can edit the network information, IP address, protocol and the password of the camera.